cobbland/odin-project-extras/notes/check-ins.md

 **Lows:** That last todo list project was humbling for me.
 I learned a lot, but I also realized how much I really don't know.

 **Shout-outs:** Shout-out to everyone in the [studying](https://discord.com/channels/505093832157691914/911690364103032864) channel.
 We're doing it!

+## Check in #7 - 2025.03.03

+My slowest week so far.

+**Completion Status:** JavaScript 44% (Full Stack JavaScript path)

+**Highs:** Making some cool-looking dropdown menus.

+**Lows:** Spending way way way too long styling some cool-looking dropdown menus.

+**Shout-outs:** Shout-out to my wife for supporting this crazy endeavor.

+## Check in #8 - 2025.03.11

+Slow but steady progress.

+**Completion Status:** JavaScript 62% (Full Stack JavaScript path)

+**Highs:** Finishing the weather app project was pretty exciting.

+**Lows:** Looking at some other folks' completed projects made me feel a little discouraged—maybe I should have spent a little longer on mine.
+(Oh, well.
+I'm still happy with it.)

+**Shout-outs:** Shout-outs to all the high schoolers on here.
+I'm really impressed with y'all's drive and motivation, of which it must take a lot to do all this extra work.